rse/rundown/README.md

       Consistently use Microsoft Word *styles* in rundown script for unambiguous semantics and conversion.
     - **Experience-Driven Markups**:
-      Support all *necessary markups* from the years of event experience.
+      Support all *necessary markups* from the years of live event experience.
     - **Distinguished Control & Content**:
       Distinguish between control (left side of table) and content (right side of table) in rundown script.